 The answer to the question “How much hard drive space do I need?” is related to the question,” How much disk space do I have?”
-Depending upon the disk space you have, you should look for the hard disk size.
+Depending on your disk space, you should look for the hard disk size.

-The HDD space of your hard drive should be greater than 5 percent of your disk space.
+The HDD space of your hard drive should be more significant than 5 percent of your disk space.

 Light Usage Disk

-If you are using the PC system for normal light usage disk tasks like office work that includes editing documents and dealing with a bunch of pictures, you don’t require HDD with much space.
+If you use the PC system for everyday light usage disk tasks like office work that includes editing documents and dealing with pictures, you don’t require HDD with much space.

 You can consider buying a hard disk drive of 250-500 GB to support the minimum operations of your computer.
-This HDD space fits computers that are most often used in normal office settings, businesses, schools, and houses.
+This HDD space fits computers often used in standard office settings, businesses, schools, and houses.

-If you are purchasing a hard disk for any of the above purposes, then a 250 to 500 GB HDD will work perfectly for you.
+If you purchase a hard disk for any of the above purposes, then a 250 to 500 GB HDD will work perfectly for you.

 Medium Usage Disk

-Suppose you are in the photography business or the music industry or composer, or a professional gamer or coder.
-In that case, your disk requirements are greater than light usage disks, and you need medium disk usage.
+Suppose you are in the photography business, music industry, composer, or a professional gamer or coder.
+In that case, your disk requirements are more significant than light usage disks, and you need medium disk usage.

-As the softwares and resources require disk space, you should purchase a hard disk drive in the range of 500 GB to 1000GB for your PC to function efficiently.
+As the softwares and resources require disk space, you should purchase a hard disk drive from 500 GB to 1000GB for your PC to function efficiently.

 Heavy Usage Disk

-Heavy usage hard drives are useful in highly advanced scientific computers with multiple functionalities.
-Often companies and large business organisations or professional developers and gamers use it.
+Heavy-usage hard drives are useful in highly advanced scientific computers with multiple functionalities.
+Often companies and large business organizations or professional developers and gamers use it.

-These HDD drives are not easily available in the market.
-So, if you are buying, you should purchase a hard disk drive of space greater than 1000 GB for heavy usage of disk space.
+These HDD drives are not readily available in the market.
+So, if you are buying, you should purchase a hard disk drive with space greater than 1000 GB for heavy disk space usage.